OpenAttackDefenseTools/tulip/README.md

 # 🌷 Tulip

 Tulip is a flow analyzer meant for use during Attack / Defence CTF competitions.
-It allows players to easily find some traffic related to their service, and automatically generates python snippets to replicates attacks.
+It allows players to easily find some traffic related to their service and automatically generates python snippets to replicate attacks.

 ## Origins
 Tulip was developed by Team Europe for use in the first International Cyber Security Challenge.
 The project is a fork of [flower](https://github.com/secgroup/flower), but it contains quite some changes: